 In the event that the local council does become aware of this structure being built without a permit the responsibility falls on the current owner of the property.
-The council will then offer 2 alternatives 1/ Obtain the property permit for the structure or 2/ permit the structure of the struct permit the responsibility falls on the current owner of the property.
 The council will then offer 2 alternatives 1/ Obtain the necessary permit for the structure or 2/ Remove the structure.
+(Fines alternatives 1/ Obtain the necessary permit for the structure or 2/ Remove the structure.
 (Fines can also be issued)